utahsec/CyberSec/CTF Writeups/ctf-writeup-template.md

 Describe how you started analyzing the challenge, and what information you discovered.
 If you include screenshots, please upload the screenshots to the repo and embed them in Markdown with relative links to avoid broken links in the future.

+If the solution is simple, this section is optional and you can go straight to the Solution section.

 ## Solution

+Explain what steps you took to solve the challenge.
 Add additional sections as necessary to explain what you did to solve the challenge.

 If you wrote a solver script, it is preferable to include it in the writeup.